nicopop/ManualApWorlds/worlds/manual_plateup_nicopopxd/docs/en_Manual_PlateUp_Nicopopxd.md

 - "Signal > Distress" in the "Signal" category
 - All the [Knowledges](#knowledges)
 ##### DLC goal items:
-- "Stranger Presence Knowledge"
+- "Stranger Access"
-- "DreamWorld Knowledge"
+- "DreamWorld Access"
--  "DreamWorld Render Glitch Knowledge" + "DreamWorld Death Glitch Knowledge" + "DreamWorld Loading Glitch Knowledge"
+-  "DreamWorld Render Glitch" + "DreamWorld Death Glitch" + "DreamWorld Loading Glitch"
    - but the last 2 can be replaced by "EYE > Progressive Datamined Sealed Vault Code" 2 and 3
 - and one of the mutiple way to get to the Subterranean Lake:
-  - "EYE > Submerge Structure flame access"
+  - "EYE > Submerge Structure Flame"
-  - or any other flame + any item required to get to their boat access + "DreamWorld Loading Glitch Knowledge"
+  - or any other flame + any item required to get to their boat access + "DreamWorld Loading Glitch"

 #### Knowledges

-- "Tornado Knowledge"
+- "Counter-Clockwise Tornadoes"
-- "Jellyfish Knowledge"
+- "Jellyfishes"
-- "Teleporter Knowledge"
+- "Teleporters"
-- "Anglerfish Knowledge"
+- "Anglerfish Biology"

 #### DLCknowledges

-- "Stranger Presence Knowledge"
+- "Stranger Access"
-- "DreamWorld Knowledge"
+- "DreamWorld Access"
-- "DreamWorld Loading Glitch Knowledge"
+- "DreamWorld Loading Glitch"
-- "DreamWorld Render Glitch Knowledge"
+- "DreamWorld Render Glitch"
-- "DreamWorld Death Glitch Knowledge"
+- "DreamWorld Death Glitch"
-- "DreamWorld Grabbing Hand Knowledge"
+- "DreamWorld Grabbing Hands"
-- "DreamWorld Door Candle Knowledge"
+- "DreamWorld Door Candles"
-- "DreamWorld Fake Fireplace Knowledge"
+- "DreamWorld Fake Fireplace"
-- "DreamWorld Fake Wall Knowledge"
+- "DreamWorld Fake Wall"
-- "DreamWorld Hidden Hand Knowledge"
+- "DreamWorld Hidden Hand"

 #### Tools